-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) (In shares) (In dollars per share) (In shares) Equity Compensation Plans Approved by Security Holders (1) 338,174 21.42 (2) 1,653,236 Equity Compensation Plans Not Approved by Security Holders Total 338,174 21.42 (2) 1,653,236
+Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-average Exercise Price of Outstanding Options, Warrants and Rights (b) Reflected in Column (a)) (c) (In shares) (In dollars per share) (In shares) Equity Compensation Plans Approved by Security Holders (1) 338,174 21.42 (2) 1,653,236 Equity Compensation Plans Not Approved by Security Holders - - Total 338,174 21.42 (2) 1,653,236

 (1) The number of securities shown in column (c) represents number of securities remaining available for issuance under the Company's 2014 Long Term Incentive Plan, as amended (the "2014 Plan").
 The 2014 Plan allows for the issuance of restricted stock awards, performance stock awards, performance stock unit awards, restricted stock unit awards (the foregoing, "Full Value Awards"), stock options and stock appreciation rights.
-For purposes of calculating the number of securities remaining
+For purposes of calculating the number of securities remaining under the 2014 Plan in column (c), Full Value Awards are counted as 1.5 shares for each share awarded.
+The number of securities shown in column (a) of the table above represents 38,800 stock options and 299,374 restricted stock unit awards outstanding under the 2014 Plan.

-- under the 2014 Plan in column (c), Full Value Awards are counted as 1.5 shares for each share awarded.
-The number of securities shown in column (a) of the table above represents 38,800 stock options and 299,374 restricted stock unit awards outstanding under the 2014 Plan. - (2) The calculation of the weighted-average exercise price of outstanding options, warrants and rights excludes restricted stock unit awards.
+(2) The calculation of the weighted-average exercise price of outstanding options, warrants and rights excludes restricted stock unit awards.